contentful/compose-starter-helpcenter-nextjs/README.md

+❗❗❗
+This branch is intended to be used with the legacy content model of Compose as [described in the documentation](https://www.contentful.com/developers/docs/compose/legacy/).
+If you set up Compose after April 21st 2022, please use the `master` branch.
+❗❗❗

 # Compose Starter: Help Center + Next.js

 This is a sample website frontend to help you get started with Compose and